aiondemand/huggingface-connector/README.md

 - [ ] Automatically publish to DockerHub on release
 - [ ] Add tests
-- [ ] ?
-Adding back feature for registering the publications

 ## Installation
 You can use the image directly from Docker Hub (TODO) or build it locally.